-- 8.1.
-To better assist new parents to share the caring responsibilities for their newborn Child, an Employee who has completed at least three months Continuous Service and who will be the Secondary Caregiver at the time of birth or adoption of their Child is entitled to 52 weeks of parental leave under clause 55.5 (a) of the Agreement, comprising of: - 8.1.1.
+8.1.
+To better assist new parents to share the caring responsibilities for their newborn Child, an Employee who will be the Secondary Caregiver at the time of birth or adoption of their Child is entitled to 52 weeks of parental leave under clause 62.5(a) of the Agreement, comprising of:

+- 8.1.1.
 4 weeks paid parental leave; and - 8.1.2.
-12 weeks Additional paid Secondary Caregiver parental leave, subject to the conditions in clause 55.6 of the Agreement, and unpaid parental leave to bring the total available paid and unpaid leave to 52 weeks.

-- 8.2.
-For Employees whose Child will be born by surrogate, the 'Surrogacy Parent' who will not be the primary caregiver of the Child may be able to access secondary caregiver parental leave under this clause. - 8.3.
-To be entitled to the leave provisions outlined by paragraph 8.1 above, the period of parental leave must have commenced on or after 1 July 2020.
-Employees whose parental leave commenced on or before 30 June 2020 were entitled to the leave entitlements outlined in the 2016 VPS Agreement. - 8.4.
-An ongoing or fixed term Employee who will be the Secondary Caregiver, and has not completed at least three months paid Continuous Service at the time of the birth or adoption of their Child, or is a Long Term Casual Employee, and commences Secondary Caregiver parental leave from 1 July 2020 is entitled to up to 52 weeks unpaid parental leave, under clause 55.5(b) of the Agreement. - 8.5.
+12 weeks Additional Paid Secondary Caregiver parental leave, subject to the conditions in clause 62.6 of the Agreement, and - 8.1.3. unpaid parental leave to bring the total available paid and unpaid leave to 52 weeks. - 8.2.
+For Employees whose Child will be born by surrogate, the 'Surrogacy Parent' who will not be the primary caregiver of the Child may be able to access secondary caregiver parental leave under clause 62 of the Agreement. - 8.3.
+An Employee who will be the Secondary Caregiver, and is a Regular Casual Employee, is entitled to up to 52 weeks unpaid parental leave, under clause 62.5(b) of the Agreement. - 8.4.
 The Employer may ask a Secondary Caregiver to provide evidence which would satisfy a reasonable person of their eligibility to take Secondary Caregiver parental leave, including the Additional 12-week leave component.